irgendwr/TelegramAlert/docs/development/README.md

 ## Troubleshooting

+### Unrecognized option: --add-exports

+Ensure that Maven uses the correct Java version by setting the `JAVA_HOME` and `PATH` environment variables as shown above.

 ### class file has wrong version

-Ensure that Maven uses the correct Java version by setting the `JAVA_HOME` environment variable, eg. via `export JAVA_HOME=/usr/lib/jvm/java-17-openjdk`.
+Ensure that Maven uses the correct Java version by setting the `JAVA_HOME` and `PATH` environment variables as shown above.

 ### Cannot find module '.../graylog2-server/graylog2-web-interface/manifests/vendor-manifest.json'